SelectUSA/website/_posts/2015-02-02-past-events.md

 <span class="imgright">[![Ambassador Kennedy Speaking in Japan at SelectUSA event](images/amb_cbk_gives_remarks_at_the_su_japan_launch_and_showcase-300x200.jpg "Ambassador Kennedy Speaking In Japan at SelectUSA event")</span>

-These special trips organized by SelectUSA offer EDOs the opportunity to directly connect with investors in other countries to showcase their regions.
+These special trips organized by SelectUSA offer EDOs the opportunity to directly connect with investors in foreign markets to showcase their regions.
 Recent examples:

 *   **Mexico** - May 20-21, 2014
 *   **Japan** - May 19-23, 2014